Why Choose All Children's Pediatric Emergency Center?

 - The EC attending staff consists of Pediatric Emergency Medicine physicians and general pediatricians.

-- In addition to having the skills to make kids feels more secure and at ease in emergency situations, Pediatric Emergency physicians' additional training means faster diagnosis and treatment.
+- In addition to having the skills to make children feels more secure and at ease in emergency situations, Pediatric Emergency physicians' additional training means faster diagnosis and treatment.

 - Johns Hopkins All Children's Hospital also uses only pediatrics residents - doctors who are training to be pediatricians, rather than general practice residents.